 When a container ship named the Ever Given got stuck in the Suez Canal, it was a human-interest story, especially when normal-sized construction vehicles that looked like Tonka Trucks tried to dig it out.
 But the Ever Given’s fate created major issues and logistical nightmares for hundreds of companies whose products were delayed indefinitely.
 For example, there were warnings of supply chain interruptions that could cause another toilet paper shortage.
 Many of these companies struggled to manage changes to the shipping schedule in real-time because they don’t have a digital infrastructure in place to analyze the signals and change data efficiently.
 The snowball effect of sudden changes adds significant risk on production and maintenance schedules, sending demand planning across these complex networks in a downward spiral.

 Improved efficiency of the supply chain and material management relies on digital transformation.
-One of the benefits of making a digital transformation is the ability to accurately predict outcomes and become more sustainable.
+One of the benefits of making a digital transformation is the ability to accurately predict outcomes and become a more sustainable supply chain.
 To do this, you need to have data you can trust, that is understood, and can be analyzed quickly.
 The key to an effective digital transformation is AI.

 However, AI can be intimidating to the uninitiated who may see platforms like IBM’s Watson and think this brilliant AI will come in and take over.
 They might not understand that even Watson has to be trained and conditioned for the tasks it performs, and if your AI is trained incorrectly, with wrong verifications, you are going to get poor outcomes.
 Frequent poor outcomes end up turning people away from AI, which can wipe out the inroads that have been made on the path to digital transformation.